wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/active-directory/includes/2-active-directory-actions.md

 ## User management

-Active Directory user management Actions are used to create, modify, update and unlock Users, as well as retrieve information about them.
+Active Directory user management Actions are used to create, modify, update, and unlock Users, as well as retrieve information about them.

 Creating a user is done with the **Create Active Directory User** Action.
 Initially, the **Active Directory Parent Entry** has to be specified.